Bay Boats versus Flats Boats

 My personal

 choice..
 Depends on my use and the people I have to fish that day.
-The flats boats is limited to the flats, the Bay Boats can go everywhere..
+The flats boats is limited to the flats, the Bay Boats can go just about everywhere..

 Capt.
 Steven Lamp (DrCatcher)